robch/book-of-ai/docs/openai-chat/openai-chat-functions-cs/sample-overview.md

         }
 ```

-**STEP 6**: Finally, add the assistant's response to the chat message history, and return the response:
+**STEP 6**: Finally, add the assistant's response to the chat message history, and return the response.

 ``` csharp title="OpenAIChatCompletionsFunctionsStreamingClass.cs"
         _messages.Add(ChatMessage.CreateAssistantMessage(responseContent));